 Private detectives choose their career path to literally help you.
 They are dedicated to solving mysteries – from the simple infidelity scandal to a complex kidnapping.
 Most private detectives will take any case that is presented to them, regardless of the difficulty level or even the pay.
 Tinsley Keefe has been a private detective in Oklahoma City long enough to know that private-eyes are both dedicated and kind.
 Nobody likes giving disappointing news to a client after closing on a case.

-Your hired private investigator is probably the last person that wants to tell you your significant other is cheating or your sister is the one stealing your money.
+Your hired private inquiry agent is probably the last person that wants to tell you your significant other is cheating or your sister is the one stealing your money.
 However, they do not have a choice in the matter.
 They have to tell you because that is literally their job.
 This leaves Tinsley stressing the importance of one thing: respect your private detective.

 While there are many things that go into and come out of respect, there are also many things that do not.
 For example, if you respect your private detective you will have a less likely chance of getting on their bad side.
 With a lack of respect for them, your private detective will return the sentiment with a lack of respect for YOU.
 This is not something you want.
 Tinsley Keefe knows from her experience as a private detective in Oklahoma that a private detective is the last person you want to disrespect.
 Lucky for you, Tinsley does offer some advice on the subject.

 First and foremost, she stresses the significance of giving the private detective space.
 There is a big difference between calling them with information or even a question versus calling them relentlessly at early morning hours.
 The shitty thing is that in this situation, the private investigator will most likely not say anything about your lack of respect.
 They want your business.
 They need your money.
 Do not mistake this need for acceptance of your crappy attitude though; even private-eyes need to eat.